jayhsu0627/Real-Time-Implementation-of-Stereo-Vision-in-Python/README.md

 **Input:**  shifted image pairs

 **Return:** Disparity
-the calculation speed of the disparity part takes 50ms, the overall performance is not as good as the old version.
+the calculation speed of the disparity part takes **50ms**, the overall performance is not as good as the old version.
+(UPDATED UNTIL 8/19/2020)
 ## Know Issues
 **Q: Why numba?**